 - Age is negatively correlated with procrastination, which means that older people tend to procrastinate less than younger ones.

 - Gender is weakly associated with procrastination, as men tend to procrastinate slightly more than women.

 - Compared to non-procrastinators, procrastinators are more likely to remain single than to get married, less likely to stay married, and more likely to get separated rather than divorced.

-- There is generally no significant correlation between people’s intelligence and their tendency to procrastinate.
+- There’s no significant correlation between people’s intelligence and their tendency to procrastinate.

 - There is a substantial genetic component to procrastination, which means that the tendency to procrastinate is moderately heritable, so some people are naturally more prone to procrastination.
 This aligns with the fact that associated factors, such as self-control and conscientiousness, also have a strong genetic component.

 - At both the phenotypic and genetic levels, procrastination is strongly associated with impulsivity (the tendency to take rash action without thinking or planning) and goal-management failure (the tendency to fail to set and pursue short and long-term goals).